Skip to content

 The typical agent workflow is:

-2. Call falcon_execute_tool with the tool name and parameters to run it.
+4. Call falcon_execute_tool with the tool name and parameters to run it.

 Because falcon_execute_tool is a general dispatcher, it carries no read-only safety annotation by default — the agent must rely on the read_only and destructive fields returned by falcon_search_tools to understand a tool’s mutation risk before executing it.
+Those flags are present on discovery results, so mutation risk is visible before the schema is fetched.

 Step 1 — Find the right tool: